MikeyO2025/salem-events-hub-discover-local-happenings/README.md

 # salem-events-hub-discover-local-happenings
- trying to get my stuff on github
+ trying to get my stuff on github this is 1st test